 Well, we often encounter this problem when transferring video between different devices because of the resolution.
 To upload high resolution video to your mobile devices, you may need to reduce video resolution, since these devices often support only specific resolutions.
 Sometimes, however, you may need to increase the resolution when burning a low-resolution video to DVD, because the DVD standard requires video to have a resolution of not less than 720×480.

-Wondershare Filmora9 (Latest version 9)is the powerful yet easy-to-use video editing software that lets you change video resolution without any hassle.
+Wondershare Filmora is the powerful yet easy-to-use video editing software that lets you change video resolution without any hassle.
 It supports the most popular video formats and offers ready-made presets for even the newest mobile devices such as iPhone 5, iPad 4, Xbox, ect.
 Check out this step-by-step guide to learn how to solve video resolution not support problem.

 1. Import your video